Nome Nordic

 Nome Nordic serves its community as members of the

-Nome Nordic focuses on teaching people of all ages to have fun on skis.
-We strive to teach skills that can help our participants learn a healthy lifelong sport.
-We provide lessons in classic and skate technique at all ski levels, from beginning youth and adults to skiers and biathletes working on competing on an international level at the Arctic Winter Games.
+Nome Nordic focuses on teaching people of all ages to enjoy skiing.
+We strive to teach skills that can help our participants learn a healthy, lifelong sport.
+We provide classic and skate technique lessons at all skill levels, from four-year-olds to adults.
+We also teach biathlon.

 For years, Nome Nordic participants traveled to ski and biathlon competitions throughout the state, country, and Circumpolar North (see below).
-Nome Nordic and the Nome Winter Sports Association continue to offer support and equipment to the fledgling high school and junior high ski program.
-That group has made good use of our supply of race-quality skis and waxing equipment and has access to the Nome Winter Sports Association's collection of laser and biathlon rifles.
+Nome Nordic and the Nome Winter Sports Association continue to offer support and equipment to the high school and junior high ski and biathlon programs.
+That group has used our supply of race-quality skis and waxing equipment.
+They have also using our collection of laser biathlon rifles.

-Nome Nordic is also embarking on a new side adventure.
-The current plan is for Nome Nordic to have space in the new Nome Winter Sports building, which was moved to its new location next to the Nome Recreation Center this past fall.
-As a result, members of the Nome Community (of all ages) will be able to check out our surplus ski equipment at no cost.
-The picture above highlights the trails Nome Nordic will groom for skate skiing, classic skiing, and skijoring.
-The equipment and courses will be accessible to all youth and adults.
-This will be especially helpful to community members who can't afford skis or lack transportation to ski out of town.
+Nome Nordic is excited to announce that we now have space in the new Nome Winter Sports building, which was moved to its new location next to the Nome Recreation Center the fall of 2023.
+As a result, members of the Nome Community (of all ages) will soon be able to check out our surplus ski equipment at no cost.
+Our equipment and instruction will be accessible to all youth and adults, especially to community members who can't afford skis or lack transportation.

-The wonderful experiences gained by Nome Nordic participants would not be possible without the support of so many amazing individuals and organizations.
-Thanks to Mitch Erickson, Lynette Schmidt and the Nome Winter Sports Association; Steve Smith, Stephanie James and the Nome Sportsman Association; Friends of the NRA; Mary Fisher and ALPAR (Alaskans for Litter Prevention and Recycling); The City of Nome; Mike McNally and Alaska Commercial Company; Bering Sea Lions Club; NSEDC (Norton Sound Economic Development Corporation); Nome Community Center; Cross Country Alaska (CCAK), Nordic Ski Association of Anchorage (NSAA); Fairbanks Biathlon Club; and AK Biathlon Association (ABA).
+The healthy experiences gained by Nome Nordic participants have been made possible by the support of many outstanding individuals and organizations.
+Thanks to Mitch Erickson, Lynette Schmidt, and the Nome Winter Sports Association; Steve Smith, Stephanie James, and the Nome Sportsman Association; Friends of the NRA; Mary Fisher and ALPAR (Alaskans for Litter Prevention and Recycling); The City of Nome; Mike McNally and Alaska Commercial Company; Bering Sea Lions Club; NSEDC (Norton Sound Economic Development Corporation); Nome Community Center; Cross Country Alaska (CCAK); Nome Eskimo Community; Nordic Ski Association of Anchorage (NSAA); Fairbanks Biathlon Club; and AK Biathlon Association (ABA).

-Nome Nordic and WISA athletes receive instructional support from very accomplished coaches.
+Nome Nordic and WISA athletes have received instructional support from some very accomplished coaches.

 See the World-Class Instruction section below.